Nemesio Oseguera Cervantes: Arrest and deportation

 Three weeks after the incident both men were arrested by the police.
 In court, El Mencho insisted that he was innocent.
 He said he was not involved in the heroin deal and that the undercover agents were lying about him handling the drugs.
 The prosecution insisted that both siblings were working together.
 El Mencho was left with few options; if he pleaded not guilty, his brother Abraham—who already had felony drug sentences in his record—would probably face life in prison.
-His defense understood that if he decided on a jury trial, they would likely win the case.
+His defense understood that if he decided on a jury trial, he would likely be convicted.
 He decided to plead guilty and protect his brother from life imprisonment.
 He was sentenced to 5 years and imprisoned at the Big Spring Correctional Center in Texas, which houses a large population of illegal immigrants.

 After three years he was released from prison on parole and deported to Mexico at the age of 30.
 In Mexico, he joined the local police forces of Cabo Corrientes and Tomatlán in the state of Jalisco.
 After some time he left the police and joined organized crime as a full-time member of the Milenio Cartel.
 To strengthen his relationship with the Milenio Cartel, El Mencho married one of the clan leader's sisters, Rosalinda González Valencia.
 It was in this criminal group where El Mencho would become a leading figure in organized crime.